tolutronics/capacitor-sqlite/readme.md

 ## Acknowledgments

+This plugin is a fork of [@capacitor-community/capacitor-data-storage-sqlite](https://github.com/capacitor-community/capacitor-data-storage-sqlite).
+We are deeply grateful to:

+- **[Jean Pierre Quéau (@jepiqueau)](https://github.com/jepiqueau)** - Original creator and architect of this excellent plugin
+- **[Capgo Team](https://github.com/Cap-go)** - Maintainers who kept the plugin updated and stable
+- **All original contributors** - Listed below in the contributors section

-This plugin is based on the original work by [Jean Pierre Quéau (@jepiqueau)](https://github.com/jepiqueau) and the [Capgo team](https://github.com/Cap-go).
-We are grateful for their contributions to the Capacitor community.
+Their outstanding work created the foundation for this fork, and we continue to benefit from their expertise and dedication to the Capacitor community.

 <br>